MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -UseMultithreading
-The UseMultithreading parameter specifies whether to disable or enable multi-threading in the EXO V2 module Valid values are:
+The UseMultithreading parameter specifies whether to disable or enable multi-threading in the EXO V2 module.
+Valid values are:

 - $true: Enable multi-threading.
 This is the default value.